ajrowland/andrewrowland/content/posts/2020-01-10-develop-gridsome-source-plugin.md

 Most likely you have used one of the many [plugins](https://gridsome.org/plugins/) available.
 This involves installing an NPM package, and configuring Gridsome to use it by updating the **gridsome.config.js** file.
 We will create a project for the NPM package, but what we don't want to do is continually build and publish a package whilst developing.
 The trick is to use [npm link](https://docs.npmjs.com/cli/link.html).

 I'm going to base my example on the [BikeWise API](https://www.bikewise.org/documentation/api_v2).
 This endpoint allows us to retrieve data on incidents involving bikes.
-No particular reason why I've chosen this, other than I wanted to create something the uses real data.
+No particular reason why I've chosen this, other than I wanted to create something that uses real data.
 First, lets create the project for our example source plugin:

 ```shell
 mkdir source-bikewise